scipy-conference/scipy_proceedings/papers/ling/imusim.rst

 Further information on the new steps appearing in this example—including IMU calibration, and more on the use of motion capture data, of which much is freely available—can be found in the IMUSim tutorial [Ling2011]_.

 Plotting the measurements of the accelerometer in this simulation, using the calibration obtained for the IMU, results in Figure :ref:`accwalk`.
-Compare this data to that in Figure :ref:`accideal`.
+Compare the appearance of this data to that from the previous, more simplistic simulation in Figure :ref:`accideal`.

 .. figure:: walking-acceleration-plot.png